freakout42/formax/README.md

 Getting started
 ===============

-The following wil guide you to creation, execution and maintenance of a form by using `makeform` (create), `runform` (execute) and `editform` (maintain).
+The following will guide you to creation, execution and maintenance of a form by using `makeform` (create), `runform` (execute) and `editform` (maintain).
 First change into a new directory where your development will live.